kaniol-lck/Kaminec/Kaminec/README.md

 - `assistance/` includes my utilities which helps my work,such as template function `value` used to index `QVariant` object much quicker and more readable.
 - `download/` .There is a implementation of universal downloader(with multi-task) to support my download works.Cases to download is downloading game and fixing game file.
+- `exception/`includes a entire exception system to manage all the exceptions that my launcher may encounter.
 - `kits/` is the most important parts of Kaminec Launcher coz it packages those important works of launcher.These kits are:`Assetkit`, `AuthKit`, `DownloadKit`, `JsonKit`, `Ruler`.
 - `LAminec/` is a collection of assorted funtionalities.
 - `launch/` does what a launcher should essentially do.